MathiasHun/FS25_SoilFertilizer/README.md

 The mod is written in Lua and follows Farming Simulator 25's modding guidelines.
 Source code is included for transparency and educational purposes.

 ### Contributing
-While this is a personal project, suggestions and feedback are welcome on the KingMods page.
+While this is a personal project, suggestions and feedback are welcome.

 ### Credits
 - **Author:** TisonK